Karen Carson: Selected works

-Pushing the conceptual boundaries of image/text juxtaposition, Carson’s Life, Posters 1994, composed of large banner-like paintings on vinyl, combines a dramatic application of paint with the bold, exaggerated style of circus banner typography and the verbal acuity of advertising slogans.
+Pushing the conceptual boundaries of image/text juxtaposition, Carson's Life, Posters 1994, composed of large banner-like paintings on vinyl, combines a dramatic application of paint with the bold, exaggerated style of circus banner typography and the verbal acuity of advertising slogans.
 The 26 unstretched works on canvas are push-pinned to the gallery walls.
 Each work boldly asserts a two-word pairing that equates to a final thought.
 Spiritually inclined, they ultimately reflect the existential questions concerning life, its meaning, and the purpose of the human condition.

 Putting Out Fires 2004 and Western Fires 2003 are series that explore the emotional, transcendental, and terrifying aspects of fire as a natural force.
 They include large-scale paintings on transparent silk with fabric dyes, acrylic, and metallic washes, as well as on layered, transparent Plexiglas light boxes.
 Focusing on conceptual issues in painting, psychological content, and outside forces that affect our community.
 These works allude to Victorian theatrics and 19th-century European Romantic landscape painting with a contemporary twist.
 Referencing popular culture and the canon of art history, Carson extends the discourse of postmodernism, energizing it with profound and playful content.

-Rural Big Boys (2012-2016) is a series of large-scale, colorful, and highly expressive paintings that focus on agricultural equipment, including combines, tractors, and swathers.
-The unlikely subject comes from Carson’s travels between her two homes, one in the urban setting (Los Angeles) and the other in the rural setting (Montana), where she experiences the activities of big farm equipment and its predominantly male (macho) culture.
-She presents these works in actual size, sensually painted as a humorous form of tool porn for the guys.
+Rural Big Boys (2012–2016) is a series of large-scale, colorful, and highly expressive paintings that focus on agricultural equipment, including combines, tractors, and swathers.
+The unlikely subject comes from Carson's travels between her two homes, one in the urban setting (Los Angeles) and the other in the rural setting (Montana), where she experiences the activities of big farm equipment and its predominantly male (macho) culture.
+She presents these works in actual size, sensually painted as a humorous form of tool-porn (fetishism) for the guys.